On absolutely continuous curves in the Wasserstein space over R and their representation by an optimal Markov process: Introduction

-In this article, we consider $\mq$ in a more analytical context than in \cite{boujui1}, that of the continuity equation in connection with the dynamical optimal transport theory, notably in continuation with Lisini's work \cite{Lis}.
-We prove that $\mq$ is a Lagrangian representation of the continuity equation associated with $\mu=(\mu_t)_{t\in \R}$ together with its minimal vector fields $(v_t)_{t\in \R}$ (in the sense of the tangential structure over Wasserstein space \cite{Ott,AGS}, loosely recalled in Theorem \ref{them:action} \ref{pt:eul}).
+In this article, we consider $\mq$ in a more analytical context than in \cite{boujui1}, that of the dynamical optimal transport theory in duality with the continuity equation, notably in continuation with Lisini's work \cite{Lis}.
+We prove that $\mq$ satisfies a minimality property: the expected kinetic energy of the random curve of law $\mq$ is as small as it can be for a process that exactly interpolates $\bmu$.
 The novel aspect of this result is of course the Markov property.
-It comes with several promising questions for which we give an account later.
+It comes with several promising questions for which we give an account later, summed up in the last section.

-We give now a few elements that are necessary to understand our Main Theorem, and state it.
-Then we give the outline of the article.
+Now \ref{sub_preliminaires} gives a few necessary elements for understanding and stating our Main Theorem, and \ref{sub_outline} the article's outline.